geops/trafimage-maps/src/examples/WebComponent/README.md

 [Trafimage maps](https://company.sbb.ch/en/sbb-as-business-partner/services/trafimage-maps-and-station-plans.html) focus on public transport in Switzerland and Europe.
-The maps combine high graphcial quality with a consistent network data model, that allows to depict many thematic aspects upon them.
+The maps combine high graphical quality with a consistent network data model, that allows to depict many thematic aspects upon them.

 _trafimage-maps_ stands for a web component, that encapsulates all UI elements of the [Trafimage web mapping portal](https://maps.trafimage.ch/).
 It allows to use readily prepared map topics as well as single map [layers](/docjs.html) in order to create own topics.
 The main adavantage of a web component is its modularity and reusability.
 The _trafimage-maps_ web component can be used across different web projects with either Vanilla JavaScript, various JavaScript frameworks or wrapped within an iframe.